 Other symptoms can include a high temperature, loss of appetite, general unwellness and aches and pains.
 It can be miserable for children, but in adults the symptoms can be much more severe.

 If your child has chickenpox you should keep them at home until all their spots have turned into scabs.
 You can also give them paracetamol – but not ibuprofen unless you are advised to do so by your doctor – to help make them feel more comfortable, and lots of fluids to avoid dehydration (ibuprofen can cause complications in chickenpox cases and some other skin infections).

 Also try using over-the-counter products such as cooling skin gels or creams, or bathe your child in cool water to reduce itching.
 Antihistamine medicines can stop itching too, but speak to a pharmacist first to find out if they’d be suitable for your child.

 Slapped cheek syndrome

 Also called fifth disease or slapped cheek disease, this is common in children and is often a mild illness.
-Caused by the parvovirus B19 virus, it mostly affects children aged 3 - 15, though anyone of any age can get it by coming into contact with someone with the infection.
+Caused by a virus called parvovirus B19, it mostly affects children aged 3 - 15, though anyone of any age can get it by coming into contact with someone with the infection.
 By the time the rash appears, however, the condition is usually no longer infectious.

 Slapped cheek syndrome gets its name from the bright red but painless rash that appears on one or both cheeks on the face.
 Before the rash, your child may not feel well for a few days, having symptoms such as a high temperature, headache, runny nose and sore throat.
 One to three days after the cheek rash appears they may also develop a fainter rash on their body – this time, however, the rash can be itchy.